st4ck/FTPbox/README.md

 ### Advise
 - Use if possibile FTPS or SFTP; FTP has plain text authentication, not a good idea if you transfer important documents
+- Use if possible latest TLSv1.2 encryption protocol
 - When configure your FTP server pay attention to change Size and Timeout Data/Connection transfer.
 Otherwise if the file is big FTPbox was unable to end uploading
 Example: in Proftpd conf add/change TimeoutNoTransfer, TimeoutStalled, TimeoutIdle, MaxStoreFileSize